CENTRE FOR FILM AND ETHICS

 Autism through Cinema

 This project promotes an understanding of autism as a condition with benefits, seeking to deepen knowledge of neurodiverse experience through the optic of body language, its historical crafting in medical and commercial film, and its recreation in film form.
-The project is supported by the Wellcome Trust.
+The project is led by Janet Harbord and Steven Eastwood and supported by the Wellcome Trust.

 Iconic Images of Political Violence